LiminalSoftware/fancy-settings/README.md

 Rationale
 ---------

-The goal of this project is to provide a simple way to generate chrome-like settings pages for use in projects like chrome extensions.
-Settings generation is done all via a javascript object, the "manifest", and event binding can be easily customized via javascript.
+The goal of this project is to provide a simple way to generate native-chrome-like settings pages for use in projects like chrome extensions.
+Settings are defined entirely using a javascript object, the "manifest," and event binding can be easily customized via javascript.

-Ideally this framework contains enough variety of [setting types](#setting-types) that one only needs to edit [the "Manifest" (`/source/manifest.js`)](#the-manifest) and the [settings initialization script (`/source/settings.js`)](#settings-initialization) such that
+Ideally, this framework contains enough variety of [setting types](#setting-types) that one need only to edit [the "Manifest" (`/source/manifest.js`)](#the-manifest) and the [settings initialization script (`/source/settings.js`)](#settings-initialization) to populate the settings page with the right controls.

 How It Works